RISHAV-GOD/AUSMITA/README.md

 # AUSMITA
-this is my first repository
+This is the Readme file for branch-1.
-This is the README file of branch2
+This is the README file of branch-2.